 Examination and analysis of curriculum materials and instructional strategies for teaching and learning social studies in grades 7-12.
 Includes content specific lesson planning that addresses the New York State Learning Standards, demonstrations, simulated activities, and field activities in 7-12 classrooms.
 Ten hours of fieldwork required.
-3 credits.
+3 sem. hrs.
+3 crs.